 In-ear headphones for seniors fit into your ear canal, with a cable attached.
 These may be quite flexible, and ideal for those who do not want to bother with bulky devices over their heads.
 They are also good for those who have more trouble hearing, as the sound goes directly into your ear.
 Many of these are also designed for seniors due to this feature.

 On-ear or over-the-ear headphones go on top of your head, with ear pads that cover your whole ear.
 These can also block out noise and do not have other wires to obstruct you in any way.

-You should invest in wireless TV headphones if you are hard of hearing, if you are a senior citizen, or if you simply want to have a private and comfortable viewing experience when you watch TV.
+You should invest in wireless TV headphones if you are experiencing hearing loss, are a senior citizen wanting to be independent, or simply want to have a private and comfortable viewing experience when you watch TV.

 Wireless headphones have a starting price of below $70 for basic models, but some more advanced ones can go for over $300.
 There are a number of good-quality models that are in the mid-$100 range, so chances are you will find a pair you are comfortable with at a modest price.

 These can be common across different models, but some may be better than others.
 After narrowing down your selection of the best headphones, you can look into these features side-by-side.

 Here are some factors to keep in mind as you choose the best wireless headphones for better TV listening:

 The more basic headphones for seniors provide sufficient sound, but will not do too much for noise cancellation or for minimizing feedback.
 If it is enough for you to simply listen to the TV audio without these additional features, then sound quality may not be a concern.
 One thing to note is that this is especially important if you have specific trouble hearing, so you may have to look into this.